K1 tank: General characteristics

 The K1 retains most of the features of the M1 Abrams but also shows differences.
-Its main armament is a licensed M68A1 105 mm 52 caliber tank gun under designation KM68A1 by Hyundai Precision Industry carrying 47 rounds of ammunition at the hull and turret as it lacks bustle storage in the rear of the turret, which is filled with radio systems.
+Its main armament is a licensed M68A1 105 mm 52 caliber tank gun under designation KM68A1 by Hyundai Precision Industry.
+The K1 carries 47 rounds of ammunition in the hull and turret.
+Unlike the M1 Abrams, the K1 lacks ammunition storage in the bustle at the rear of the turret, which is instead filled with radio systems.
 The main gun is assisted by a 16-bit fire control system and digital ballistic calculator.
-The tank has either M2 Browning or SNT Dynamics K6 12.7x99 mm NATO on the commander's hatch mount, an M60D 7.62×51mm NATO machine gun on the loader's hatch mount, and an M60E2-1 7.62×51mm NATO coaxial machine gun for gunner as secondary armaments.
+The tank has either an M2 Browning or SNT Dynamics K6 12.7x99 mm NATO machine gun on the commander's hatch mount, an M60D 7.62×51mm NATO machine gun on the loader's hatch mount, and an M60E2-1 7.62×51mm NATO coaxial machine gun for the gunner as secondary armaments.

 The K1 has a size of 9.67 m (length with gun forward) x 3.60 m (width) x 2.25 m (height) and weighs 51.1 t or 51.5 t.
 It is powered by a German power pack consisting of 1,200 hp (23.5 hp/t) from MTU Friedrichshafen MB871Ka-501 8-cylinder water-cooled turbocharged diesel engine licensed by Ssangyong Heavy Industries (now STX Engine) and ZF Friedrichshafen LSG 3000 transmission licensed by Hyundai Precision Industry (now Hyundai Transys).
-The tank can drive at a maximum speed of 65 km on paved roads and 40 km on cross-country with a 500 km cruising range.
+The tank can drive at a maximum speed of 65 km/h on paved roads and 40 km/h cross-country with a 500 km cruising range.
 Its chassis uses hybrid suspension combining hydropneumatic suspension on wheels 1, 2, and 6 and torsion bars on wheels 3, 4, and 5.
-It allows the tank to use kneeling to supplement the depression of the main gun, which is limited by the small-sized turret to minus 10 degrees, and provides crew comfortability on rough terrains.
+It allows the tank to use kneeling to supplement the depression of the main gun, which is limited by the small-sized turret to -10 degrees, and provides comfort on rough terrains.
 For comparison, M1 Abrams is 9.77 m x 3.66 m x 2.37 m and weighs 54 t.

-The Gun/Turret Drive and Stabilization System (GTDSS) measures and compensates yawing and pitching, which occur on uneven and curved roads for gun turret to be capable of the precise fire while running.
-The GTDSS consists elevation servo system, elevation drive system, reference gyro, traverse servo system, traverse drive system, feed-forward gyro, electronic unit for gun and turret drive, and steering handle for artillery man.
+The Gun/Turret Drive and Stabilization System (GTDSS) measures and compensates for yawing and pitching, which occur on uneven ground and curved roads, allowing the gun turret to be capable of precise fire while running.
+The GTDSS consists of an elevation servo system, an elevation drive system, a reference gyro, a traverse servo system, a traverse drive system, a feed-forward gyro, an electronic unit for gun and turret drive, and a steering handle for the gunner.
 The system is locally produced in South Korea by Dongmyeong Heavy Industries (now Mottrol) since 1992.